- Research highlight

 Next, they performed network analysis and defined modules of kinases that were hierarchically organized, and found that certain networks were associated with differential survival in ovarian cancer.
 This has significant implications for therapeutic development, as defining key functional dependencies or 'weak points' in otherwise robustly deregulated mechanisms could uncover attractive therapeutic targets.
 They hypothesized that PRKCZ is one such master regulator of a frequently mutated phosphoregulatory network that contains well-known cancer genes such as PTEN, which is inactivated in many cancer types and functions as a tumor suppressor by negatively regulating Akt/PKB signaling.
 Although there are no drugs that directly target PRKCZ, multiple inhibitors of an immediately upstream kinase, PDPK1, are available.

-Integrative analysis and known characteristics of cancer drivers
+Investigating the known characteristics of cancer genes

 Pathway and network analysis